 Lucas Bento, J.D., LL.M.

 Lucas Bento, serves as an adviser and a member of the board.
 He is of counsel with the law firm, Quinn Emanuel Urquhart & Sullivan LLP in New York City where he specializes in dispute resolution and has an active pro bono practice.
 He is a Fellow of the Chartered Institute of Arbitrators, a Fellow of the Royal Society of Arts, President of the Brazilian-American Lawyers Associations, and Chair of the Artificial Intelligence & International Law Subcommittee at the New York City Bar Association.
+He has published articles on international legal subjects in a number of leading publications, including the New York Times, Harvard Negotiation Law Review, and Berkeley Journal of International Law.
+He has spoken on international law at various conferences around the world (United Nations, Harvard University, University College London), and he has also taught dispute resolution courses at New York University and INSPER (Brazil).

 Lucas is fluent in French and Portuguese and holds degrees from Harvard, Oxford, Bristol, and Warwick